 Decluttering is a fantastic idea!
 Everyone that we know wants – no, craves – a clean, organized living space.
 Just one question: where do you begin this often overwhelming task?

 To find out, we interviewed Carole Norton, Designer at Laurysen Kitchens, with 16 years in closet and kitchen design.
-Carole explains, “There’s no magic formula when creating more storage space, we’re all different”.
+Carole explains, “There’s no magic formula when creating more storage space in your closet, we’re all different”.
 Whatever you do, most people will need to declutter.
 We’ve included a decluttering smorgasbord to choose from: free, fast and easy tactics to get you started, plus closet and storage design solutions that will keep your home neat and organized over the long haul.

 10 Decluttering Tips